HKUSTDial/StatQA/README.md

 sh Script\benchmark_construction.sh
 ```

 Obtained StatQA and mini-StatQA benchmark will be stored in `Data/Integrated Dataset/Balanced Benchmark`.
-Note that this process can take hours and consume your API tokens, so please be patient or directly use the benchmark we already offered.
+Note that this process can take many hours and consume considerable API tokens, so please be patient or you can directly use the benchmark we already offered in `StatQA/`.

 ## 🧪Evaluation